 These are rivers that are attractive in themselves and complemented by man's work rather than made by them.

 We stopped to look at one of these dams, the Carrapatelo, where the lock, at 141 feet, has the largest displacement in Europe.
 By comparison the total drop at Bingley Five Rise is 59ft over five locks.
 That makes the Carrapatelo lock 12 times deeper than one of Bingley's!
 We were fortunate enough to see a river cruise boat coming through it.
-Further upstream

-the countryside gave way to more and more vines, as we approached the Port vineyards.
+Further upstream the countryside gave way to more and more vines, as we approached the Port vineyards.
 Attractive Quintas dotted the hills, and the hills themselves have been shaped and terraced by man over the centuries.
 Sadly there was not enough time to reach the top of the Upper Douro, which lies at the Spanish Border, nor to visit the Solar de Mateus, the home of that rose wine which was the height of sophistication in the sixties and which single-handedly damaged the reputation of this fine region for a generation!

 We took the funicular railway back down to the Ribeira and lunched in one of the riverside restaurants.
 It was very pleasant sitting out on the riverbank until a bitter wind blew up and we had to beat a hasty retreat to the restaurant indoors!

 A couple of interesting learning points: The city on the north bank of the Douro is Porto.
 The city on the south bank is Vilanova de Gaia, formerly Cale.
 It was from these two cities that the name Portugal (Oporto-Cale) derives.
 More strangely the Port lodges have always been on the south bank, because the taxes are cheaper.
 They have never been in Porto, always in Gaia.
 So why is it called Port?
 How about a glass of Vilanova de Gaia with your Stilton?

-Porto our next stop was the little port of Caminha, at the very northwestern tip of Portugal.
+After Porto our next stop was the little port of Caminha, at the very northwestern tip of Portugal.
 It is situated on the estuary of the river Minho, which forms the border between Portugal and Spain.
 Our campsite (Camping Orbitur Caminha) was idyllically sited in wooded dunes on a promontory right at the river's mouth, with sandy river beaches on one side and the Atlantic waves breaking onto the sands on the other.

 So far in Portugal we have had alternate weeks of good and bad